 The Group operates on different markets and in currencies different from its functional currency and is accordingly exposed to transaction and translation currency risks.
 The main source of transaction-driven currency risk is the purchase of equipment from global technological partners denominated in US dollars and financed with credit limits in the same currency.
 Despite the presence of mechanisms of currency indexation in some contracts and the practice of voluntary forward hedging of larger purchases at the discretion of respective Group companies, such transactions continue to generate net results (including losses) from foreign currency operations Group subsidiaries.
-Accounting for the fixed exchange rates of the Bulgarian Lev and the Bosnia and Herzegovina Convertible Mark to the Euro and the adoption of the latter as the national currency in Slovenia and Montenegro a limited floating benchmark in Croatia, the Group is exposed to a translation risk relative mainly to the floating Serbian Dinar, the Macedonian Denar and the Albanian Lek, as well as to the exchange rates of the Romanian Lei and the US dollar, in the perspective of the targeted positioning and expansion on these markets.
+Accounting for the fixed exchange rates of the Bulgarian Lev and the Bosnia and Herzegovina Convertible Mark to the Euro and the adoption of the latter as the national currency in Croatia, Slovenia and Montenegro, the Group is exposed to a translation risk relative mainly to the floating rates of the Serbian Dinar, Macedonian Denar, Albanian Lek, Romanian Lei and US dollar.